talon-one/talon_one.rb/docs/ManagementApi.md

   usable: 'usable_example', # String | Either \"true\" or \"false\".
 If \"true\", only coupons where `usageCounter < usageLimit` will be returned, \"false\" will return only coupons where `usageCounter >= usageLimit`.
   referral_id: 56, # Integer | Filter the results by matching them with the Id of a referral, that meaning the coupons that had been created as an effect of the usage of a referral code.
   recipient_integration_id: 'recipient_integration_id_example', # String | Filter results by match with a profile id specified in the coupon's RecipientIntegrationId field
-  exact_match: false # BOOLEAN | Filter results to an exact case-insensitive matching against the coupon code }
+  exact_match: false # Boolean | Filter results to an exact case-insensitive matching against the coupon code }

 begin